AkashSundaramoorthi/SimpleCalculatorwebsite/README.md

-# SimpleCalculatorwebsite
+# Simple Calculator

-A simple and interactive calculator built with HTML, CSS, and JavaScript.
-This project allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator is responsive to both mouse clicks and keyboard inputs, providing a seamless experience across devices.
+This is a simple web-based calculator that supports basic arithmetic operations like addition, subtraction, multiplication, and division.
+The calculator is built using HTML, CSS, and JavaScript, and it responds to both mouse clicks and keyboard input.

+## Features
+- Supports basic arithmetic operations: `+`, `-`, `*`, `/`
+- Displays the result of the calculation
+- Keyboard support for numbers, operators, and backspace
+- Visual feedback on button press (button highlight and press animation)
+- Error handling for invalid calculations

+## Technologies Used
+- **HTML**: For the structure of the calculator
+- **CSS**: For the design and styling of the calculator
+- **JavaScript**: For the functionality and handling of user input

+## Demo
+You can see a live demo of the project at [Your Demo URL] (if hosted, e.g., GitHub Pages).